Ray Sefo: K-1

 Sefo made his K-1 debut against future four-time World Grand Prix Champion, Ernesto Hoost.
 Sefo held his own against the much more experienced Hoost but was finally knocked out in the 4th round by a leg kick.
 Sefo gained respect for standing up to such an elite fighter in just his first fight.
 Sefo gained more respect in his third K-1 fight where he knocked out K-1 legend Jerome Lebanner in the 1st round.
 Sefo's hard right hand was enough to break the Frenchman's jaw in four places.

-Sefo had an up and down first few years in K-1, unable to make it past the quarter finals in the K-1 World Grand Prix against the likes of Sam Greco and Andy Hug.
+Sefo had an up and down first few years in K-1, unable to make it past the quarter-finals in the K-1 World Grand Prix against the likes of Sam Greco and Andy Hug.
 In 2000, he made it to the WGP final after knocking out Japanese star Musashi and French kickboxer Cyril Abidi, before losing again to Hoost.
-In 2002, Sefo defeated Dutch legend Peter Aerts in the quarter finals but lost again to his nemesis Hoost in the semi-finals.
+In 2002, Sefo defeated Dutch legend Peter Aerts in the quarter-finals but lost again to his nemesis Hoost in the semi-finals.

 In 2007, Sefo was thought to be a legitimate challenger to dethrone four-time World Grand Prix Champion Semmy Schilt for the new Super Heavyweight title.
 In the 1st round, Sefo became only the second man in history to knock Schilt down.
 However, he would go on to lose by KO in the second round.
 He went on to lose five more fights and would not find the winners circle again until he beat Choi Hong-man, Yosuke Nishijima, and Ionut Iftimoaie, all by decision.

 Sefo was then asked to fight at the K-1 World Grand Prix 2010 in Seoul Final 16 on ten days notice against Tyrone Spong.
 Sefo put up a decent fight on short preparation but was beaten by decision.

+Sefo is one of the first Samoans to appear in a video game, featuring in K1 Premium 2004 Dynamite!! for PlayStation 2.

 MMA and retirement

-In mid-February 2011, Sefo had his third MMA fight in a reserve fight for the Strikeforce Heavyweight tournament.
+In mid-February 2011, Sefo, possessing and undefeated record of 2-0, had his third MMA fight in a reserve fight for the Strikeforce Heavyweight tournament.
 He fought Valentijn Overeem, brother of Alistair Overeem, the 2010 K-1 World Grand Prix champion.
 Overeem had 50 MMA fights behind him and beat Sefo by submission in the first round.
-Sefo's striking on the feet looked good, but as an inexperienced grappler, he lost early on by neck crank.
+Sefo's striking on the feet looked average, and as an inexperienced grappler, he lost early on by neck crank.

 On 12 June 2013, Sefo announced that he would return to fighting.
 At WSOF 3, Sefo announced that he would be facing Dave Huckaba.
 The two fought at World Series of Fighting 4 on 10 August 2013.
 Sefo lost the fight via TKO in the second round.
 In an interview in April 2015, Sefo said, "I actually made a promise to myself that this year will be my last year."
 He did not fight again after losing against Huckaba.
 While he considered fighting again, Sefo officially announced his retirement in 2018.